antoineco/aco-tomcat/README.md

  - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
  - `host_unpackwars`: whether to unpack web application archive (WAR) files
  - `host_params`: optional hash of additional attributes/values to put in the Host container

+##### `host_context`
+List of nested [Context](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html) elements to add in the [Host](http://tomcat.apache.org/tomcat-9.0-doc/config/host.html) element.
+This context elements can be configured via an array of hash of attributes/values.

 ##### `singlesignon_valve`
 Whether to enable the [Single Sign On Valve](http://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Single_Sign_On_Valve).
 Boolean value.
 Defaults to `false`.